PsykoTuX/odin-recipes/README.md

 # odin-recipes
 First Odin project
-This project is about creating a website that will have a links to a few recipes
+This project is about creating a website that will have links to a few recipes.